 Because this means, she knows.
 She is battling something we all battle and something that has probably caused more damaged personal relationships in the whole of human history: pride.
 I see this as a possible awakening on her part.

-We are afforded two meetings with therapists at the outpatient school and they do not hold meetings any later than 2 p.m.
+During her outpatient school stay, we are afforded two meetings with therapists at the outpatient school and they do not hold meetings any later than 2 p.m. which means leaving work early.
 One is with myself and Grace, and the next one is for myself and stepdad.
 I also requested an additional one with myself and the person who was working with Grace on a day-to-day basis.

 The first counselor and I talked about how Grace was doing during school (fine) and about her behavior at home (mostly not fine).
 The counselor told me that “parenting is like a bank.
 You have to make deposits.”
 I have heard this when I’ve been in couple’s therapy that there have to be enough “love deposits” before you can make a withdrawal.
 And the counselor followed that up with a question for me: “Have you thought about the way you talk to Grace?”

-I answer the question with sincerely and with respect but its only after I’ve left that it upsets me.
-The entire paradigm was turned around to where my behavior was causing Grace’s behavior, something I strongly disagreed with at this point: After counseling, after hospitalization, after meds, after following professional’s suggestions on how to interact with Grace, how to secure her room, after successfully raising Grace’s two older siblings, at what point do mental health professionals start to become part of the problem?
+I answer the question with sincerity and respect but its only after I’ve left that it upsets me.
+The entire paradigm of our session was turned around to where my behavior was causing Grace’s behavior, something I strongly disagreed with at this point: After investing in counseling, after hospitalizations, after the meds, after following professional’s suggestions on how to interact with Grace, how to secure her room and the home, after attending this outpatient school with its limited transparency, at what point do mental health professionals and the juvenile mental health system start to become part of the problem?
 At what point do they begin validating and enabling?
-My additional problem was that my mandatory counseling was with a very young counselor who has interacted with my child for two to three weeks, likely has no children of their own, and only knows of our history through what she has chosen (or not) to read in the files.
-But offers advice and suggestions that could have come from a counseling Wikipedia page.
+My additional problem was that my counseling session was with a very young counselor who has interacted with my child for two to three weeks, likely has no children of her own, and only knows of our history through what she has chosen (or not) to read in the files.
+But offers advice and suggestions that could have come from a counseling Wikipedia page: Am I making “love” deposits?

-I continue the mandatory routine of taking Grace to the gas station, picking her up, filling out the homesheets, wondering each morning after the drop off what our evening would be like.
+I continue the routine of taking Grace to the gas station, picking her up in the afternoon, filling out the homesheets, wondering each morning after the drop off what she is doing during the day, wondering what our evening will be like.

 Finals came and went and obviously Grace had missed them; summer school started on the upcoming week.
 Grace’s outpatient school did not end until mid-week the following week.
 If she was allowed the opportunity to go to summer school, and if I pulled her out of the outpatient school to do this, I was told it would be AMA or Against Medical Advice.
 The outpatient school told me they would be forced to call CPS.
 It was only a difference of days so in hindsight, I think it was more about insurance dollars that the outpatient school would be missing.
 And, I did not even know if summer school was going to be an option for Grace.
 I had heard nothing from her school about it.
 She would probably have to repeat her entire year.
 What would repeating an entire year and all that accompanies that with peer groups do to her?